traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ![fit](photos/test.png)

-^ more issues
+^ poor fit

-^ bad connections shorting
+^ didn't consider how to "hide" rpi, battery pack on body.

-^ bad fit
+^ poorly soldered, bad connections shorting

-^ Don't wait to the end to actually wear it
+^ TLDR, Don't wait to the end to actually wear on you, not just your mannequin

 ---